-In the following, we report participants' reactions to malicious strategies, including ways and challenges of coping with perceived malicious selling strategies.

-For participants' perceived malicious selling strategies, they reported multiple ways to cope with them.
-The most frequent coping way was selecting professional streamers due to their high reputation.
-A professional streamer is like a salesperson or agent between product manufacturers and customers, who takes a commission on the value of the sale~\cite{StreamerProduct}.
-Participants also reflected that choosing brands and stores with a good reputation is a means to circumvent malicious selling strategies.
-In addition, participants suggested ``shopping around,'' which means comparing products in different livestream channels before buying.
+Participants reported multiple ways to cope with malicious selling strategies.
+The most frequent mechanism was to select professional streamers to watch due to their high reputation.
+A professional streamer is a salesperson or agent that acts as a liaison between product manufacturers and customers and takes a commission on the sale~\cite{StreamerProduct}.
+Participants noted that choosing brands and stores with a good reputation was a useful means to circumvent malicious selling strategies.
+In addition, participants suggested ``shopping around'' or comparing products in different livestream channels before buying.
 Participants also leveraged the chat channel to push back against malicious selling strategies.
-For example, they reported low-quality products, poor return service, or astroturfers in the chat to remind other viewers.
+For example, they reported low-quality products, poor return service, or astroturfers in the chat to alert other viewers.

-The participants reported four ways to deal with malicious selling strategies.
-However, some participants did not consider these ways effective for some malicious strategies.
+Participants reported four ways to deal with malicious selling strategies, however, not all participants considered these effective for some malicious strategies.
 For example, P5 planned to buy a pearl necklace for her mom.
-She watched different pearl livestream shopping channels and learned pearl knowledge introduced by streamers.
-After about one week, she gained a sense of high-quality pearl necklaces and found that some streamers had fake testimonials and did not tell the truth.
-It was also very time-consuming for her to gain the knowledge.
-This suggests a need to understand what were the challenges of defending against malicious selling strategies for viewers.
+She watched different pearl livestream shopping channels and acquired the pearl knowledge introduced by the streamers.
+After about a week, she gained a sense of which necklaces were high-quality and found that some streamers had fake testimonials and did not tell the truth.
+It was also very time-consuming for her to acquire her knowledge.
+This suggests a need to understand the challenges inherent in defending against malicious selling strategies for viewers.

-In this section, we focus on the reported challenges of copying with malicious selling.
-The reported challenges were due to highly personalized stream procedures, malicious designs that impair viewers, and the visual limitation of livestream for special products.
+The interview-based data provided insights into the challenges of coping with malicious selling.
+These challenges were due to highly personalized stream procedures, malicious designs that impaired viewers, and the visual limitations of livestream for special products.